JoannaMein/Wizard-of-Oz-Comic-Book/README.md

 # Wizard of Oz Comic Book Website
-Created as part of Group work for Digital Storytelling Module
+Part 2 of comic created as part of Group work for Digital Storytelling Module